retronas/retronas/IDEAS.md

-# Ideas to implement by somebody brave
+# Ideas to implement "one day"

 ## Commodore 64
 * WiFi access point for C64-WiFi